-These health system's face unique financial challenges like physician shortages and socioeconomic disadvantages, higher than average patient uninsured rates and a larger populations of patients who have chronic diseases.
+These health systems face unique financial challenges like physician shortages and socioeconomic disadvantages, higher than average patient uninsured rates, and a larger population of patients who have chronic diseases.

 But, the picture does not need to be that bleak.
 Here are some of the challenges rural health system’s face and opportunities to overcome them.

 Overcome Patient Socioeconomic Factors by Leveraging Technologies

 Even though there is a huge increase in patient responsibility hospitals aren’t doing anything new about it.
 They are operating the way they always have and not keeping up with the changing demands of more consumer-focused patients.

 In the chart below from the Chartis study, the population health of rural communities tends to be older, financially insecure, with higher child mortality rates and younger deaths compared to non-rural communities.
 These statistics point toward reasons why rural health systems report difficulty in collecting patient payments—on average rural areas suffer from financial disparities and poorer outcomes than their non-rural counterparts.

 Rural markets are also smaller, with lower patient volumes, so each dollar of revenue not collected, hurts the bottom line all the more.

 Patient pay technologies can alleviate a lot of the collection problems rural facilities face.
 However, to purchase technology enhancements is cost-prohibitive for a small facility to make these investments.
 Partnering with an outsource firm that has the technology in hand will provide access to patient pay tools like:

 - Online portals, price estimators, and payment plan tools